 So next time you’re feeling frustrated, consider it an exercise in character-building.
 Learn to view frustration as a friend, not a foe.

-Practice the following responses, and they will soon become second-nature.
+Practice the following responses — one for each letter in the word FRUSTRATION — and they will soon become second-nature.

 11 Ways to Respond to Frustration with Fortitude and Grace: